 High School Focus

-While focus programs aren’t a good fit for all, they can be perfect for students who excel in non-traditional environments, or who need more intimate learning communities, or who have needs that traditional environments can’t address.
+While focus programs aren’t a good fit for all, they can be perfect for students who excel in non-traditional environments, or who thrive in intimate learning communities, or who have needs that traditional environments can’t address.
 Some provide helpful structure, others freedom to explore.
 Free or low-cost college credit in focus high schools help students save tuition costs.
-LPS found that a broad majority of students who attend them love the focus program experience that goes beyond the walls of the classroom and encourages open views and discussions of both real-world issues and subjects they’re passionate about.
+LPS found that a broad majority of students who attend them love the focus program experience that encourages open views and discussions of both real-world issues and deeper dives into subjects they’re passionate about.
 Any student can apply for acceptance to a focus program at LPS.

 A specialized focus program, Yankee Hill Learning Center offers a supportive environment for students struggling with learning and behavior, and encourages responsibility and social connections.
 Committed staff engage with every student’s individual needs through innovative teaching strategies that nurture academic and social successes, individual leadership and accountability.
 Yankee Hill.
 With recent additions of staff and students, this all-day school collaborates with families, parents and guardians, and outside agencies to help students succeed as adults.

-Lincoln’s high school focus programs build community partnerships and assist industries who seek specific skills, but most of all they open opportunities and alternatives for students who can now choose to attend high schools whose focus programs align with their passions or learning styles, and future careers, enriching Lincoln Public Schools already successful educational community.
+Lincoln’s high school focus programs build local partnerships and assist industries who seek specific skills, but most of all they open opportunities and alternatives for students who can now choose to attend high schools whose focus programs align with their passions or learning styles, and future careers, enriching Lincoln Public Schools already successful educational community.